Hours & Directions

 All of our staff members are technically trained in order to facilitate a patient’s care in a careful and expedient manner.
-Animal Hospital South staff members have contributed generously to Brother Wolf, to the Asheville Humane Society’s recent education and adoption center as well as to the American Veterinary Medical Foundation, the latter of which is responsible for providing aid to victims of Hurricane Katrina and Sandy as well as other rescue organizations locally and statewide.
+Animal Hospital South staff members have contributed generously to Brother Wolf, to the Asheville Humane Society’s recent education and adoption center as well as to the American Veterinary Medical Foundation, the latter of which is responsible for providing aid to victims of Hurricane Florence and Michael as well as other rescue organizations locally and statewide.

 Dr. Tom B. Kuhn, BS, DVM